Can I fax or email my SEH3 absence form(s)?

 If I have approved FMLA protection, how do I call out to my location?

-- If you have approved FMLA protection for your own medical condition, you would call out sick (code 04)
+- If you can’t work due to your own serious health condition, you would call out sick (code 04)

-- If you have approved FMLA protection to care for a family member with a serious medical condition, you would call out for illness in family (code 31)
+- If you can’t work due to caring for a family member with a serious medical condition, you would call out for illness in family (code 31)

 - If you have approved FMLA protection to bond with your newborn child, adopted child or child placed with you for foster care, you would request an unpaid parental leave